Kenck9/mailerNodeJs/README.md

-By DEFAULT, mailerNodeJs will send email to 'appiloquetest@gmail.com' Email can be sent to other gmail account, by modifying user and pass at ./config/dev.js
+By DEFAULT, mailerNodeJs will send email to 'appiloquetest@gmail.com' .
+Email can be sent to other gmail account, by modifying user and pass at ./config/dev.js [for security purposes, dev.js is only accessable from the original zip file sent in email]